 Students at the National Gallery of Canada

-• art and activism during the “obesity epidemic”;
+• art and activism during the “obesity epidemic”

-- discovering surrealism in Polish modern art; and
+• surrealism in Polish modern art

-Image from keynote lecture for New Maternalisms
+Discussion after the keynote lecture at New Maternalisms